WinterAlexander/TrapGame/README.md

 But you have to specify the version and if you want the Server or not.
 Please tell me if any is broken.

 The client has been made with swing and awt java libraries.
-I used java.net to send UDP packets between the client and the server.
+I made the images by myself only with Gimp 2 and free of rights images founds on google.com I used java.net to send UDP packets between the client and the server.
 I first made the game with TCP but changed when the game got more reactive.

-Example of play: (BlockFarmers: https://www.youtube.com/watch?v=zAfJ4Ot8nkk)
+The game is in french and english and could be easily translated to another language, translations are loaded from a properties file.
+The game server can log to disk and both client and server are logging to console.

+This video is a gameplay video of a minecraft server plugin game I made: https://www.youtube.com/watch?v=zAfJ4Ot8nkk The gameplay is equivalent but the interface if obviously completely different.